Subsurface Drip Irrigation (SDI)

 Operation and Maintenance

-The performance and life of any system depends on how well it is designed and operated.
+The performance and life of any system depends on how well it is designed, operated and maintained.
 Whether automatically controlled or otherwise, inspect the system regularly.
-What’s more, since SDI is under the surface, repairing tubes is difficult and cumbersome.
-Rodents tend to chew the tubes, therefore use precaution to prevent rodent damage.
-The back-flush system needs to be well maintained and the laterals flushed at regular intervals (flushing valves/ball valves) are needed at the end of the lateral line).
+What’s more, since subsurface irrigation is under the surface, repairing tubes is difficult and cumbersome.
+Another drawback is that plugged emitters are not noticeable until the plants are wilted.
+Also, rodents tend to chew the tubes, therefore use precaution to prevent rodent damage, or do not use a buried system where rodents are common.
+The filtration back-flush system needs to be well maintained and the laterals flushed at regular intervals (flushing valves/ball valves) are needed at the end of the lateral line as mentioned earlier).
 Clogging is also not readily apparent, so you may choose to use acid solutions (e.g., to remove bicarbonates) and/or chlorine (to control algae and slime) that often boost flushing effectiveness.
-Sometimes chemical coagulants are also required to control silt, clay, or suspended colloids in the irrigation water.
+In Colorado, acid is most often used for flushing since it will also eliminate algae and carbonate (lime) build up.
 Cleanout valves installed at the end of the tube lines are important to remove blockages and draining the system.

 The quality of water affects the system.
-High pH water will tend to precipitate a white calcium salt residue, especially with pressure changes that occur across SDI emitters.
+High pH water will tend to precipitate a white calcium salt residue, especially with pressure changes that occur across subsurface irrigation emitters.
 Calcium and iron precipitates are a problem with most well waters.
 High salinity or iron concentrations in the water will also cause precipitates; which are aggravated by the presence of organic matter, bacteria and algae.
+These will require more frequent flushing measures.
 Deep well water may be free of scum, but check the pH to avoid precipitate buildup.
 Other sources of emitter clogging can be plant roots that tend to grow into the small emitters.
-Emitter blockage is often a function of poor SDI design, consult with CSU Extension staff to ensure you have sized pumps, lines, filters and zones correctly.
+Emitter blockage is often a function of poor subsurface irrigation design, consult with CSU Extension or NRCS staff to ensure you have sized pumps, lines, filters and zones correctly.

 Contaminants can be controlled with chemical flushes or injection.
 Chemicals to consider are acid, acid-forming chemicals or chlorine.
-Rootguard products may also be used to prevent root growth into the emitter openings that can cause clogging.
-Contact your local CSU Extension office for advice on flushing drip tubes and emitters with acid solutions, chlorine or Rootguard.
+Contact your local CSU Extension office for advice on flushing drip tubes and emitters with acid solutions.
 Never mix acid and chlorine!
 Be sure to flush lines thoroughly with untreated water in between chemical flushes.

 N-phuric, a commercial mixture of acid and N-fertilizer available in the market, is useful.
 In addition to lowering the pH to reduce precipitate formation, the product will provide nitrogen fertilizer to the crop.
+However, caution should be used and N-phuric should not be used late in the growing season as it will delay maturity and delay dormancy in perennial crops.
 It is essential to winterize the system at the end of the cropping season by thoroughly draining all pipes and ancillaries.
 An air compressor may help blow out the residual water, especially from the above ground fixtures.
 Polyethylene tubes are flexible and won’t typically break due to freeze.

 It is essential to have a filtration unit for a drip system, irrespective of whether the dripper is used above ground or below the ground surface.

-For information on irrigation management and scheduling. see Colorado State University Extension fact sheets:
+For additional information on irrigation management and scheduling, see Colorado State University Extension fact sheets: